oscarhiggott/stimbposd/README.md

 ### Impact of short cycles on decoder performance

-The performance of the decoder is heavily impacted by the presence of many short cycles (e.g. of length less than 6) in the Tanner graph.
-One very common cause of length-four cycles in Tanner graphs of quantum error correcting codes and circuits is Y errors in circuits implementing CSS codes when both $X$ *and* $Z$ checks are annotated as detectors in the circuit. *It is therefore strongly recommended that only $X$ or $Z$ checks are annotated in circuits when using this package (use whichever basis is needed to predict the annotated logical observables).* This also has the benefit of making the DEM significantly smaller, leading to a large speed up of BP+OSD.
+The performance of the decoder can be impacted by the presence of many short cycles (e.g. of length less than 6) in the Tanner graph.
+One common cause of length-four cycles in Tanner graphs of quantum error correcting codes and circuits is Y errors in circuits implementing CSS codes when both $X$ *and* $Z$ checks are annotated as detectors in the circuit.
+If an $X$ and $Z$ stabiliser commute and overlap, there will be a pair of $Y$ errors on the two qubits in common that anti-commute with both stabilisers (a 4-cycle in the Tanner graph).
+Depending on the circuit, it can therefore sometimes be beneficial to annotate only $X$ or $Z$ checks when using this package (use whichever basis is needed to predict the annotated logical observables).
+This also has the benefit of making the DEM significantly smaller, leading to a large speed up of BP+OSD.

-More specifically, if an $X$ check and a $Z$ check have any qubits in common in their support, they must overlap on at least two qubits ($q_i$ and $q_j$, say) to commute.
-Let $D_X$ and $D_Z$ be detectors measuring the $X$ and $Z$ check, respectively, and suppose that the errors $Y_i$ and $Y_j$ exist in the error model.
-The Tanner graph of the code will therefore have the 4-cycle ($D_X$, $Y_i$, $D_Z$, $Y_j$), since $Y_i$ and $Y_j$ each trigger both detectors.
-These 4-cycles are often ubiquitous and significantly degrade BP, and so removing either the $X$ or $Z$ checks (whichever is not needed to predict the observables) can improve accuracy, even though this technically removes information from the DEM.